-Spiritual abuse results when individuals are deceived and or otherwise manipulated in ways that cause detrimental changes to core elements of the self, including their relationship to God, religious/philosophical beliefs, self-determination, and the capacity to think independently.
+Spiritual abuse results when individuals are deceived and or otherwise manipulated in ways that cause detrimental changes to the manipulated individual.
+Spiritual abuse is especially acute when it harms core elements of the self, including a person's relationship to God, religious/philosophical beliefs, self-determination, and capacity to think independently.
 Though often associated with cultic groups, spiritual abuse may also occur in mainstream denominations when pastors or others misuse their authority or when individuals violate the ethical boundaries of proselytizing or other kinds of influence situations.

 In 2008 the International Cultic Studies Association (ICSA) conducted a survey of mostly former cultic group members.
 There were 224 respondents.
 Eighty respondents (42%) sought help from mainline religious organizations.
 Thirty-two persons (40%) found these services not at all helpful, 17 (21%) rated the services as helpful or very helpful, and 31 (39%) rated the services as somewhat helpful.
 These findings suggest that religious organizations can be useful resources for the spiritually abused, but most organizations need to learn more about this population in need.

 In the Spring of 2016 ICSA conducted a pilot study of 4 churches in order to assess prevalence of and attitudes toward spiritual abuse.
 Additional research will be conducted in the future.